 Students having problems because of these issues should speak to their instructor or an advisor in the department offering the course.

-All appeals to withdrawal require a high standard of documentation that must accompany each application.
+All appeals to withdraw require a high standard of documentation that must accompany each application.
 At times, it may be necessary for the Manager, Student Academic Appeals to verify the validity of any documents submitted.

 Some examples of required documents include: